The Wife of Bath's Tale: Prologue

-The Wife of Bath's Prologue is by far the longest in The Canterbury Tales and is twice as long as the actual story, showing the importance of the prologue to the significance of the overall tale.
-In the beginning the wife expresses her views in which she believes the morals of women are not merely that they all solely desire "sovereignty", but that each individual woman should have the opportunity to make the decision.
+The Wife of Bath's Prologue is, by far, the longest in The Canterbury Tales and is twice as long as the actual story, showing the importance of the prologue to the significance of the overall tale.
+In the beginning, the wife expresses her views in which she believes the morals of women are not merely that they all solely desire "sovereignty,” but that each individual woman should have the opportunity to make the decision.
 The Wife of Bath speaks against many of the typical customs of the time, and provides her assessment of the roles of women in society.

 The Wife of Bath particularly speaks out in defence of those who, like her, have married multiple times.
 As a counterargument, she mentions many holy men who have had multiple wives:

-Through this quote, she addresses why society should not look down on her or any other woman who has wed to multiple men throughout their life.
-The tale confronts the double standard and the social belief in the inherent inferiority of women, and tries to establish a defence of secular women's sovereignty that opposes the conventions available to her.
+In this extract, she addresses why society should not look down on her or any other woman who has wed to multiple men, throughout their life.
+The tale confronts the double standard and the social belief in the inherent inferiority of women and tries to establish a defense of secular women's sovereignty that opposes the conventions available to her.